How to Display PDF From Byte Array in Blazor

 VB C#

-The aforementioned function binds the Base64 data to the src attribute of an iframe element after receiving it from the Blazor server-side.
+The aforementioned function binds the based64 data to the src attribute of an iframe element after receiving it from the Blazor server-side.
 This causes browsers to use their built-in web viewers to render the Base64 content as an appropriate PDF document as soon as the page loads.

-Here is an image of a PDF file that was generated from a Base64 string.
+Here is an image of a PDF file that was generated from a base64 string.

-How to Display PDF From Byte Array in Blazor: Figure 8 - Viewing PDFs in Blazor using IronPDF, Figure 7: Viewing a PDF Generated in a Blazor app in the browser.
-This PDF has been created by IronPDF and sent to the browser as a Base64 string.
+How to Display PDF From Byte Array in Blazor, Figure 8: Viewing a PDF Generated in a Blazor app in the browser Viewing a PDF Generated in a Blazor app in the browser

 Creating Simple PDF Files